 Understanding the cell cycle is critical due to its role in both cancer and normal developmental processes.
 Consequently, the gene regulatory network (GRN) that governs mammalian cell division has been subjected to considerable study.

 The mammalian cell cycle is made up of five phases: G0, G1, S, G2, and M. G0 is the resting stage between bouts of cell division, when the cell is quiescent.
-G1, S, and G2 are collectively referred to as interphase, and are characterized by the cell making internal changes to enable it to divide.
+G1, S, and G2 are collectively referred to as interphase, and are characterized by the cell making internal changes that enable it to divide.
 During G1 the cell increases in size to prepare for DNA replication.
 In S, DNA replication occurs, leading to the formation of sister chromatids.
 Following S, the cell continues to grow in size during G2 phase.
 Finally, the cycle enters M phase, where mitosis, the actual physical division of the cell into two new daughter cell, occurs.

 The cell cycle is strictly regulated using a series of activators and inhibitors, in order to balance the demands of growth and reproduction against the risk of tumor formation.
 Inhibitors are proteins that bind to and inactivate transcription factors, and act as control mechanisms to prevent the cell from proceeding through to the next step in cell division; this allows time for DNA proof-reading and repair.
 As one might expect, inhibitors play a crucial role in tumor suppression, and mutations leading to their deactivation or increased degradation are strongly correlated in the development of cancer (Chu et al, 2008; Murphree and Benedict 1984).
 Growth is induced by the presence of an external signal, usually in the form of a cyclin-dependent kinase (CDK) protein, which, by activating its target kinase proteins, can then trigger a cascade that inactivates inhibitors and activates promoters (Nigg 1995).